Rigidity of strong and weak foliations: Proof of Theorem

 .1cm

 To complete the proof of (5) we will now show that the component $h^{ws}$ is $C^\infty$ on $\T^d$.
 First, $h^{ws}$ is (locally) constant along $\w^{u+ss}$ and hence is uniformly $C^\infty$ along it, since its leaves are uniformly $C^\infty$.
-By Journe lemma \cite{J},\cite[Theorem 3.3.1]{KtN} it suffices to show that $h^{ws}$ is also uniformly $C^\infty$ along smooth transversals to $\w^{u+ss}$.
+By Journ\'e lemma \cite{J},\cite[Theorem 3.3.1]{KtN} it suffices to show that $h^{ws}$ is also uniformly $C^\infty$ along smooth transversals to $\w^{u+ss}$.

 As in the construction of normal forms on $\w^{ws}$ we consider the embeddings of small balls $B^{ws}_\rho(x)$ in $\E^{ws}_x$ as a local family of smooth transversals \eqref{transv} and denote

 We recall that the normal form coordinates \eqref{weak hol eq} are given by